 Ativan® – This sedative is best known for reducing anxiety.
 It has amnesic properties and a medium half-life.
 Ativan is typically used for treatments shorter than two hours.

-Versed® – This sedative has the shortest half-life and is therefore less commonly used.
+Penthrox Inhalation – This an analgesic which has some sedative effect has a short half-life and is therefore used in emergencies.
 It alleviates anxiety in much the same way as nitrous oxide, and is used for visits that will take less than 30 minutes.

 If you have questions or concerns about sedation dentistry, please contact our office.